tronathan/asana/README.md

 # Asana

-This gem is a simple Ruby wrapper for the Asana REST API.
-It uses [ActiveResource][] to provide a simple, familiar interface for accessing your Asana account.
+This gem is a simple Ruby wrapper for the Asana REST API based on rbright/asana.
+I attempted to modify it to support the OAuth token supplied by Asana's OAuth strategy instead of use the api_key method, but ran into issues related to class vs instance usage: https://github.com/rbright/asana/issues/16

 To learn more, check out the [Asana API Documentation][].